 “Nassei will be asked to verify the facts.
-Mail & Guardian.
+He said the meeting had been recorded and we will have to listen to the tapes,” a CSA insider told the Mail & Guardian.
 “The board will also ask Thandeka to clarify what happened as well.
 If she says due process was followed, we will be happy.”

 The latest bonus allegations come as the CSA is undergoing a forensic audit to investigate whether there was any impropriety in the allocation of previous bonuses of R4.7-million paid to 40 staff members after the hosting of the 2009 Indian Premier League (IPL) and Champions Trophy.

 The inquiry is taking place at the behest of CSA president Mtutuzeli Nyoka, who won his court battle to be reinstated.

 Nyoka has been involved in a months-long spat with Majola.
 There was a report this week that Nyoka made an offer of R2-million to Gauteng Cricket Board (GCB) president Ray Mali to step down, seven months into his two-year tenure.